-- Whatever type of inspection is to be carried out, it is
+- Whatever type of inspection is to be carried out, it is preferable to work around a vehicle that is not loaded.

 If it is necessary to work around loaded vehicles (for example for weighing operations), the operators must stand far enough away to be safe from any falling material, in particular when the machine stops or restarts.